chenxinfeng4/ffmpegcv/README.md

 - The `VideoCaptureCAM` aims to support ROI operations.
 The Opencv will be general fascinating than ffmpegcv in camera read. **I recommand the opencv in most camera reading case**.
 - The ffmpegcv can use name to retrieve the camera device.
 Use `ffmpegcv.VideoCaptureCAM("Integrated Camera")` is readable than `cv2.VideoCaptureCAM(0)`.
 - The `VideoCaptureCAM` will be laggy and dropping frames if your post-process takes long time.
 The VideoCaptureCAM will buffer the recent frames.
-- The `VideoCaptureCAM` is continously working on background even if you didn't read it.
-Please release it in time.
+- The `VideoCaptureCAM` is continously working on background even if you didn't read it. **Please release it in time**.
 - Works perfect in Windows, not-perfect in Linux and macOS.

 ```python